Peer consultants are experienced readers and writers who offer students guidance on improving the effectiveness of their communication.

 - Submit a writing sample (typically this would be writing that best represents your academic work) to this online form.

 If you have any questions or want to confirm receipt of your application, please email or call the Writing Center Coordinator; contact information is found on the "Contact Us" page.

 COMP 475: Supporting Literacies

 New consultants are expected to enroll in Comp 475: Supporting Literacies concurrent with their first semester in the Writing Center.
-The Composition & Rhetoric discipline offers a 400-level course designed to help prepare new consultants for their work in the Writing Center and that also meets several requirements in the DDC (Dearborn Discovery Core).
+The Composition & Rhetoric discipline offers a 400-level course designed to help prepare new consultants for their work in the Writing Center and that also meets two requirements in the DDC (Dearborn Discovery Core).
 COMP 475 Supporting Literacies prepares students for success as tutors of writing through focus on the theoretical and practical issues involved in the teaching and tutoring of writing, including special attention to tutoring students for whom English is a second language.
 If you are committed to applying for the consultant position, but Comp 475 poses a difficulty for your academic plan, please be in touch with the Writing Center Coordinator.